tredontho/purescript-book/text/chapter8.md

 - Errors, as represented by the `Either` data type
 - Multi-functions, as represented by arrays or lists

 Note that the distinction is subtle.
-It is true, for example, that an error message is a possible side-effect of a JavaScript expression, in the form of an exception.
+It is true, for example, that an error message is a possible side-effect of a JavaScript expression in the form of an exception.
 In that sense, exceptions do represent native side-effects, and it is possible to represent them using `Effect`.
 However, error messages implemented using `Either` are not a side-effect of the JavaScript runtime, and so it is not appropriate to implement error messages in that style using `Effect`.
-So it is not the effect itself which is native, but rather how it is implemented at runtime.
+So it is not the effect itself, which is native, but rather how it is implemented at runtime.

 ## Side-Effects and Purity

-In a pure language like PureScript, one question which presents itself is: without side-effects, how can one write useful real-world code?
+In a pure language like PureScript, one question presents itself: without side-effects, how can one write useful real-world code?

-The answer is that PureScript does not aim to eliminate side-effects.
-It aims to represent side-effects in such a way that pure computations can be distinguished from computations with side-effects in the type system.
+The answer is that PureScript does not aim to eliminate side-effects but to represent them in such a way that pure computations can be distinguished from computations with side-effects in the type system.
 In this sense, the language is still pure.

 Values with side-effects have different types from pure values.
-As such, it is not possible to pass a side-effecting argument to a function, for example, and have side-effects performed unexpectedly.
+As such, it is impossible to pass a side-effecting argument to a function, for example, and have side-effects performed unexpectedly.

-The only way in which side-effects managed by the `Effect` monad will be presented is to run a computation of type `Effect a` from JavaScript.
+The only way side-effects managed by the `Effect` monad will be presented is to run a computation of type `Effect a` from JavaScript.

-The Spago build tool (and other tools) provide a shortcut, by generating additional JavaScript to invoke the `main` computation when the application starts. `main` is required to be a computation in the `Effect` monad.
+The Spago build tool (and other tools) provide a shortcut by generating additional JavaScript to invoke the `main` computation when the application starts. `main` is required to be a computation in the `Effect` monad.

 ## The Effect Monad

 The `Effect` monad provides a well-typed API for computations with side-effects, while at the same time generating efficient JavaScript.

-Let's take a closer look at the return type of the familiar `log` function. `Effect` indicates that this function produces a native effect, console IO in this case.
+Let's look at the return type of the familiar `log` function. `Effect` indicates that this function produces a native effect, console IO in this case.

 `Unit` indicates that no _meaningful_ data is returned.
-You can think of `Unit` as being analogous to the `void` keyword in other languages, such as C, Java, etc.
+You can think of `Unit` as analogous to the `void` keyword in other languages, such as C, Java, etc.

 ```hs
 log :: String -> Effect Unit